LaskasP/TripAdvisor-Python-Scraper-Restaurants-2021/README.md

 An implementation on python for scraping unique Restaurants's reviews or scraping a whole geographical area's reviews from TripAdvisor

 Features implemented:
 1) Scrape only one restaurants's reviews and store it in csv.
-The feutures of each review are restaurant's name, username, review, rating
+The feutures of each review are restaurant's name, username, date, review, rating
 2) Scrape a whole area like a city(all restaurants in this region)
 3) Scrape basic info(Restaurant's name, Address, Average Rating, Number of reviews) of each restaurant and store it in .csv
 4) The click function to open the "more" button of the reviews